Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 - 0: The passthrough data from the server will be passed to the external device without modification.
 - 1: The passthrough data from the server will be wrapped in a Binary Data Packet message before being sent to the external device.

+Self Powered External Device:

+- 0: The External Device receives power from the IOX.
+After waking up the IOX will restore power to the External Device and wait for the handhsake to complete.
+- 1: The External Device has its own power source.
+The IOX will not wait for the handshake and will assume it can initiate communication with the External Device immediately after waking up.

 ### Msg Type 0x80: Third-Party Data as Status Data